Kuindzhi Art Museum

-The museum was destroyed by an airstrike on March 21, 2022, during the Siege of Mariupol.
-Three original works by Kuindzhi were not in the museum at the time, but works by other artists were.
+The museum building was damaged by an airstrike on 21 March 2022, during the Siege of Mariupol.
+Three original works by Kuindzhi were in the basement and were not damaged.

 History

+The history of Mariupol as a sustainable settlement began in 1778.
+Therefore, there are relatively few architectural monuments in the city, and some of the most valuable ones have been destroyed without restoration (all Orthodox churches in the city, the Zemstvo, most of the historic shops on Torgovaya Street, the historic buildings of the central Kateryninskaya Street).
+Among the accidentally preserved buildings, the most fully represented are those in the Secession style (a decorative style of capitalism - Art Nouveau).

 The creation of a museum in Mariupol dedicated to Arkhip Kuindzhi was first suggested in 1914.
 A potential donation of works from the Kuindzhi Society of Artists was proposed, but the First World War delayed decision-making.
 Serious consideration to the construction of a museum was once again made in the 1960s, but funding was unavailable for a museum and the Kuindzhi Exhibition Centre opened instead.
 In 1997 premises were donated and renovation began in 2008.

 The museum opened on 30 October 2010 as a branch of the Mariupol Museum of Local Lore.
 It is housed in a building that was constructed in 1902 as a wedding gift for the wife of the founder of the Real School, Valentina Gadzinova.
 In 2015 the museum celebrated the 175th anniversary of the birth of its namesake.
 In 2019 the French ambassador to Ukraine, Isabelle Dumont, visited the museum, praising its work.

-The museum was destroyed by an airstrike on March 21, 2022, during the Siege of Mariupol.
-Three original works by Kuindzhi were not in the museum at the time, but works by other artists were.
-On the other hand, the fate of paintings by other artists is unknown: Ivan Aivazovsky, Mykola Hlushchenko, Tetyana Yablonska, Mykhailo Deregus, Andrii Kotska, Mykola Bendryk, Leonid Gadi.
+The museum was damaged by a Russian airstrike on 21 March 2022, during the Siege of Mariupol, although the exhibition was placed in the basement beforehand and was not damaged.
+Three original works by Kuindzhi, a painting by Ivan Aivazovsky, and other paintings and icons have been since removed from the museum and ended up looted by Russia, but much of the museum's collection burned down in the nearby building of the Mariupol Museum of Local Lore.